LinaM2/LinaM2/README.md

 - 👋 Hi, I’m @LinaM2
 - 👀 I’m interested in Data Science and AI/ML
-- 🌱 I’m currently completed Post-graduate Program certification in Data Science and Business Analytics at University of Texas Austin in collabloration with GreatLearning.
+- 🌱 I’m recently completed Post-graduate Program certification in Data Science and Business Analytics at University of Texas Austin in collabloration with GreatLearning.
 Go Longhorns!
 - 💞️ I’m looking to collaborate on Data Science projects and build my expertise in DS.
 - 📫 How to reach me - linamiller2@gmail.com message me via https://www.linkedin.com/in/linasmiller/